Creating Light, Windows, and Barriers

 Some of the videos on this page feature the Legacy Toolbar.
 Check out our Toolbar Overview for up to date information!

 Dynamic Lighting can enhance your gaming experience by immersing your players in dark dungeons or dense jungles.
 By creating barriers that restrict unwanted light, you can make the game more realistic and engaging.
-This feature is pretty awesome, right?
+You can set up lighting manually or use files on the VTT that set it up for you.

 ‘How do I create light?’